 HIV prevention refers to practices that prevent the spread of HIV infection.
 While condoms are highly effective at lowering the chance of HIV transmission, as well as other sexually transmitted infections, there are more options to consider as effective prevention methods.

-- Condoms: When having sex, condoms are an affordable and effective way for preventing contracting HIV.
+When having sex, condoms are an affordable and effective way of preventing HIV and other sexually transmitted infections.

-- Undetectable viral load: If you are HIV+, take treatment and maintain an undetectable viral load, you can have sex knowing that you won’t pass HIV to your sex partner.
-In short, when HIV is undetectable, it’s untransmittable.
-(U=U) Learn more.
+If you are HIV+, take treatment and maintain an undetectable viral load, you can have sex knowing that you won’t pass HIV to your sex partner.
+Learn more about U=U.